andriktr/andriktr.github.io/_posts/2021-03-13-Az-Storage-Soft-Delete.md

 {: .notice--info}
 {: .text-justify}

 As you may see script requires one parameters which defines how long (in days) soft-deleted blobs are retained by Azure Storage.
-You may choose between minimum is 1 day and the maximum is 365.
+You may choose between minimum which is 1 day and the maximum which is 365.

 You also can easily adopt this script for one time execution, just comment `Connect to azure with run as account` area of the script.

-I hope this will be useful for you and feel free to leave your questions in the comment.
+I hope this will be useful for you and feel free to leave your questions in the comments.

 Thank you 🤜🤛